-SECTION 1.
+SECTION 1.01.
 AUTHORITY.
-This Resolution is adopted pursuant to the provisions of Ordinance No. C-10-12 as amended by Ordinance No. C-12-37 codified as Division 2, Article IV, Chapter 25 of the City of Fort Lauderdale Code of Ordinances entitled "Undergrounding" (hereinafter referred to as "Ordinance"), Sections 166.021 and 166.041, Florida Statutes, and other applicable provisions of law.
+This Resolution amends and restates in its entirety Resolution No. 19-123 adopted on July 9, 2019 and is adopted pursuant to the provisions of Ordinance No. C-10-12 as amended by Ordinance No. C-12-37 codified as Division 2, Article IV, Chapter 25 of the City of Fort Lauderdale Code of Ordinances entitled "Undergrounding" (collectively referred to herein as the "Ordinance"), Sections 166.021 and 166.041, Florida Statutes and other applicable provisions of law.

-SECTION 2.
-PURPOSE AND DEFINITIONS.
-This Resolution constitutes a Preliminary Rate Resolution initiating the annual process for updating the Assessment Roll and directing the reimposition of Underground Utility Line Assessments for a specific fiscal year.
+SECTION 1.02.
+PURPOSE AND DEFINITIONS INCORPORATION OF RECITALS.

+(A) This Resolution constitutes the Declaration Resolution as defined in and required by the Ordinance.
 All capitalized words and terms not otherwise defined herein shall have the meanings set forth in the Ordinance.
-Unless the context indicates otherwise, words imparting the singular number include the plural number, and vice versa; the terms "hereof," "hereby," "herein," "hereto," "hereunder" and similar terms refer to this Resolution; and the term "hereafter" means after, and the term "heretofore" means before the effective date of this Resolution.
+Unless the context indicates otherwise, words imparting the singular number include the plural number, and vice versa; the terms "hereof," "hereby," "herein," "hereto," "hereunder" and similar terms refer to this Resolution; and the term "hereafter" means after, and the term "heretofore" means before, the effective date of this Resolution.
 Words of any gender include the correlative words of the other gender, unless the sense indicates otherwise.
-As used in this Resolution, the following terms shall have the following meanings, unless the context hereof otherwise requires:
+In addition, as used in this Resolution, the following terms shall have the following meanings, unless the context hereof otherwise requires: